HyuOniichan/Huy_WanderingWords/README.md

 This is a simple blog application built with the **MERN stack** (MongoDB, Express, React, Node.js).
 It allows users to:
 - CRUD actions: View, create, delete and edit blogs.
+- Search posts by title.
 - Register, login, and authenticate.
 (Coming soon 😅)
-- Search posts by title and content.
-(Coming soon 😅)
+- Chatbot (Coming soon 😅)

 ---